 Deep Creek Dunk weekend is fast approaching!
 I’ll give you all the info you need to thoroughly enjoy this favorite winter event.
-The 2023 date for the dunk is Saturday, February 25.
+The 2024 date for the dunk is Saturday, February 24.
+This year, we are celebrating the 25th anniversary of the Deep Creek Dunk!

 About the Deep Creek Dunk